kibae/onnxruntime-server/README.md

     - If you want to use Swagger, you must specify the `--swagger-url-path` option.
 - Use the `-h`, `--help` option to see a full list of options.
 - **All options can be set as environment variables.** This can be useful when operating in a container like Docker.
-    - But be careful.
-Command-line options are prioritized over environment variables.
+    - Normally, command-line options are prioritized over environment variables, but if the `ONNX_SERVER_CONFIG_PRIORITY=env` environment variable exists, environment variables have higher priority.
+      Within a Docker image, environment variables have higher priority.

 | Option            | Environment                 | Description                                                                                                                                                                                                                                                                                                                                     |
 |-------------------|-----------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|